Beach Patrol Headquarters

 - Consumption of alcoholic beverages is prohibited in all public areas.

-- Dogs are not allowed on the beaches, beach approaches or Promenade from May 1 to September 30.
-Dogs must be licensed, leashed (not longer than 6 feet), curbed at all times and feces must be removed.
+- Dogs are not allowed on the beaches, beach approaches or Promenade from March 15 to September 30.
+Dogs must be licensed, leashed (not longer than 6 feet), curbed at all times (on the sidewalks, not in public parks or private yards) and feces must be removed.

 - Fires, glass bottles and picnics are prohibited on all Sea Isle City beaches.

-- From October through March, you may drive a permitted vehicle on the beach.
-Beach vehicle permits are available from the records department at the Police station.
+- From September 15 through May 15 you may drive a permitted vehicle on the beach.
+Beach vehicle permits are available from the records department at the police station, 609-263-4311.